-How to find eki stamps in Japan
+How to Find Eki Stamps in Japan

 Looking for a free and fun thing to collect while traveling in Japan?
 Try starting an eki stamp collection!

-Eki stamps (translated to “station stamps”) are (free!) rubber stamps used as a kind of tourist souvenir around Japan.
+Eki stamps (translated to “station stamps”) are free rubber stamps used as a kind of tourist souvenir around Japan.
 Originally, they were only found at train stations (hence “station stamp”) but now you can get them nearly everywhere.
-Finding and collecting eki stamps is one of my favorite things to do in Japan, and I encourage everyone to get some for their own collection.

 That said, finding eki stamps (and the like) can be a little difficult if you don’t speak or read Japanese.
 Here’s how to find eki stamp locations across Japan.

 This post contains affiliate links.
-If you click on one and buy something, I get a small percentage of that at no extra cost to you.
-Read my full disclosure here.)
+If you click on a link and buy something, I get a small percentage at no extra cost to you.
+Your support helps keep this blog running— thank you!
+Read full disclosure here.

 Here’s where I’ve gotten souvenir stamps before while on my visits to Japan:

-• Subway stations (not all)
+• Subway stations (some, not all)

-• Metro rail stations
+• Monorail stations

 • Bus stations, plus highway rest stops when on intercity bus trips